A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Privacy Requirements Taxonomy

-There are nine requirements in our taxonomy covering the security practices in maintaining integrity and confidentiality.
+There are 13 requirements in our taxonomy covering the security practices in maintaining integrity, confidentiality and availability.
 The systems must allow only authorised people to access or process personal data (R56).
-The personal data should be protected with proper mechanisms (e.g. R60).
+The personal data should be protected with proper mechanisms (e.g. R60 and R63).
+The systems must restore the availability and access to personal data after incidents (R62).
+The interactions in the systems should neither identify nor observe the behaviour of the data subjects as well as reduce the linkability of the personal data collected (R64).
 Apart from the fundamental practices that the personal data should be protected, this is beneficial when the personal data is exposed.
-The data protection approaches such as anonymisation and pseudonymization can help reduce the impact of privacy breaches.
-Most importantly, a set of requirements require the systems to implement mechanisms to ensure security and privacy compliance.
+The data protection approaches such as anonymisation and pseudonymisation can help reduce the impact of privacy breaches.
+Most importantly, a set of requirements require the systems to implement mechanisms to ensure security and privacy compliance (e.g. R57, R58, R61 and R66).
+In addition, the implementation of mechanisms to assess the accuracy and quality of procedures should be considered (R49).